earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 don't use this one.
 </div>

-Now that we've generated a PGP keypair, let's move on to signing files with them.
+Now that we've generated a PGP key pair, let's move on to signing files with them.

 #### Signing the Release file